hiiamboris/red-view-test-system-gitlab-mirror/README.md

 ### Manual tests

 Some tests can be written extensively, like: click all combinations of all mouse buttons (e.g. lmb+rmb+mmb...) with all combinations of modifiers (shift, control...) on faces of all types and check all produced events properties.
 These will cover a lot of ground not available to per-issue tests and even make some of them unnecessary.

+### How it works

+Key things to understand:

+#### 1. There is a 'clicker' process and there are one or more 'worker' processes.

+I call it 'clicker' because it's able to simulate clicks ;) But also any other input.
+It is the central process that runs and manages workers.
+Workers' role is to run tests code, clicker's role is to oversee that and analyze the outputs.

+One worker (called `main-worker`) process runs the majority of the tests code.
+The other ones are only started when it's necessary to compile something.

+#### 2. There are two consoles (or more generally Red builds)!

+One console runs the workers.
+Is the one the system is testing: it should better stay unmodified.

+Another console runs the clicker and allows it to do it's magick.
+It is heavily modified: it includes input simulation, image analysis routines (may even include RedCV one day), and it is required to be as stable as possible.

+#### Some reasons for this design:

+- Eliminate the test system environment influence on test results.
+Both may run View code and should not affect each other's event processing pipeline.
+- Bugs in clicker console should not be taken for bugs in test console, and bugs in test console should not stop clicker from working or even interrupt it.
+- Parallelize compilation, as it will only slow down during foreseeable future.